remingtonsexton/BADASS3/README.md

 All spectral components can be turned off and on via the [Jupyter Notebook](https://jupyter.org/) interface, from which all fitting options can be easily changed to fit non-AGN-host galaxies (or even stars!).
 BADASS uses multiprocessing to fit multiple spectra simultaneously depending on your hardware configuration.
 The code was originally written in Python 2.7 to fit Keck Low-Resolution Imaging Spectrometer (LRIS) data ([Sexton et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...878..101S/abstract)), but because BADASS is open-source and *not* written in an expensive proprietary language, one can easily contribute to or modify the code to fit data from other instruments.

+Before getting started you should [read the wiki](https://github.com/remingtonsexton/BADASS3/wiki) or the readme below.

 <b>
 If you use BADASS for any of your fits, I'd be interested to know what you're doing and what version of Python you are using, please let me know via email at remington.sexton-at-email.ucr.edu.
 </b>